Okanagan-Marine-Robotics/Cascade_hydrophones/README.txt

-Hardware design for Hydrophones SoC and Hardware Accelerator -- Hardware prototype = working, Software prototype = halfworking
+Hardware design for Hydrophones SoC and Hardware Accelerator -- Hardware prototype = XCORR working, needs deserializer, and pinger clone | Software prototype = can get the delay